 It's pretty safe to say that the bulk of the time I've spent on this blog has been taken up by mainframe CRPGs, particularly those on the PLATO system: DND and Moria took me a year each to complete.
 By the standards of the time, these are staggeringly large games, complex in a way that home computers wouldn't be able to match until the late 1980s at the earliest.
 Of all the surprising things I've learned during the course of this blog, I think the most surprising has been that the earliest CRPGs were far from primitive compared to things like Ultima and Wizardry.
 And yes, I'm aware that these games were developed over many years, but for the most part the ones that I played were fully formed by the late 1970s.

 There are two distinct lines of influence in this era.
 First was the line of top down, iconographic games started with The Dungeon (aka pedit5), and continuing through The Game of Dungeons and Orthanc.
 The second was the line of first-person 3D games that started with Moria, and was continued with Oubliette.
-The top-down line continues on into 1980s with things like Telengard, but eventually it peters out.
+The top-down line continues on into the 1980s with things like Telengard, but eventually it peters out.
 I suppose that Ultima could be considered as part of that line, but Richard Garriott has always said that he developed his games on his own, and any resemblances are purely superficial.
-Similarly, Rogue has some similarities, but that game's creators have also denied being influenced.
+Rogue has some similarities, but that game's creators have also denied being influenced.
 The third-person 3D line is far more influential, being an obvious ancestor to the Wizardry series, which in turn led to such varied games as Bard's Tale, Dungeon Master, and some of the most important Japanese RPGs.

 It's pretty obvious that all of these games were an attempt to recreate the seminal tabletop RPG, Dungeons & Dragons.
 As if the number of these games with the DND filename wasn't proof enough, the mechanics are often drawn directly from that game.
 But while the mechanics are drawn from D&D, the ability to craft an emergent narrative that's inherent to that game was still beyond the technology of the 1970s.
-The PLATO CRPGs are all very much lacking when it comes to plot, setting, and characters, and it will be a very long time before any games can mimic any of D&D's elements beyond exploration and combat.
+The PLATO CRPGs are all very much lacking when it comes to plot, setting, and characters, and it will be a very long time before games can mimic any of D&D's elements beyond exploration and combat.

 I'm slightly torn when it comes to picking a Mainframe CRPG of 1974-1978.
 The Game of Dungeons v5.4, with a rating of 54, would be the obvious choice.
 It's certainly the PLATO CRPG that I enjoyed playing the most, and by far the best of the top-down line.
 And yet, Moria and Oubliette are much more influential games.
 I can rule out Moria pretty safely, for being far too empty.
 But Oubliette is a different story, with a sizable yet manageable dungeon that's full of tricks and traps.
 Where Oubliette falls down is the lack of a modern community: it lives and dies on its multiplayer capabilities.
 If I were to go back and play in the 1970s, I've little doubt that Oubliette would be the game of the era.
-But from a modern perspective, The Game of Dungeons v5.4 is the superior game, and I have to reluctantly go with it.
+But from a modern perspective, and as a solo experience, The Game of Dungeons v5.4 is the superior game, and I have to reluctantly go with it.